Small resolutions of moduli spaces of scaled curves: Combinatorial language

-As in \cite{[Ul02]}, the interplay between chains in $L_{[n]}$ and leveled trees is essential.
+A \emph{chain} in a poset is a subset consisting of mutually comparable elements.
+As in \cite{[Ul02]}, the interplay between chains in $L_n$ and leveled trees is essential.

-\begin{definition} Let $H=\{\rho_1 < \rho_2 < \cdots < \rho_k\} \neq \emptyset$ be a chain in $L_{[n]}$.
+\begin{definition} Let ${\mathcal H}=\{\rho_1 < \rho_2 < \cdots < \rho_k\} \neq \emptyset$ be a chain in $L_n$.

-The \emph{leveled tree representation of $H$ with phantom vertices included} $T(H)$ is a rooted tree whose root $\star$ is the only level-$0$ vertex, whose set of level-$i$ vertices is $\blocks(\rho_i)$, and in which edges correspond to inclusions of blocks on consecutive levels (and all level-$1$ vertices are adjacent to the root).
-Finally, to each level-$k$ vertex $B \in \blocks(\rho_k)$ we attach legs indexed by the elements of $B$.
+The \emph{leveled tree representation of ${\mathcal H}$ with phantom vertices included} $T({\mathcal H})$ is a rooted tree whose root $\star$ is the only level-$0$ vertex, whose set of level-$i$ vertices is $\blocks(\rho_i)$, and in which edges correspond to inclusions of blocks on consecutive levels (and all level-$1$ vertices are adjacent to the root).
+Level-$k$ vertices are leaves.
+Finally, to each leaf $B \in \blocks(\rho_k)$ we attach legs (half-edges) indexed by the elements of $B$.

-The \emph{leveled tree representation of $H$ with phantom vertices excluded} $T'(H)$ is obtained from $T(H)$, by replacing each maximal chain with internal vertices of degree $2$ (and vertex endpoints -- leg ends are forbidden, see Figure \ref{figure: trees figure}, and not containing $\star$ as an internal vertex) with an edge and erasing the internal vertices. \end{definition}
+The \emph{leveled tree representation of ${\mathcal H}$ with phantom vertices excluded} $T^s({\mathcal H})$ is obtained from $T({\mathcal H})$, by replacing each maximal chain in $T^s({\mathcal H})$ with internal vertices of degree $2$ (and vertex endpoints -- leg ends are forbidden), which doesn't contain $\star$ as an internal vertex, with an edge and erasing the internal vertices. \end{definition}